MIT-LCP/mimic-code-paper/main.md

 ### Comorbidities

 Many critically ill patients present with a number of comorbidities which exascerbate their condition.
 Elixhauser et al. [?] codified these comorbidities into 29 categories, and a definition of these categories using ICD-9 codes was later published by ??? et al. [?].
-The American Health and Research Quality group (AHRQ) continued to maintain these ICD-9 codes, ensuring to adapt them as changes were made to the ICD-9 coding scheme.
+The American Health and Research Quality group (AHRQ) continued to maintain these ICD-9 codes, ensuring to adapt them as changes were made to the ICD-9 coding scheme [?].
 Quan et al. [?] suggested an alternative definition of these comorbidities which they proposed provided better quantification of comorbid status.
 Finally, all of these definitions utilized diagnosis related groups (DRGs) to filter out conditions which were not comorbid but rather the primary reason for ICU admission.
 These four definitions of comorbidities have been provided in the repository, both with and without DRG filtering.

 <!--
 ### Other concepts